mendix/docs/content/en/docs/data-hub/data-hub-catalog/security.md

 In Data Hub, the [Access Level](#access-level) indicates whether you can access a registered data source.

 Security for a Mendix app can be defined at the app-level, module-level, and entity-level.
-Further authentication methods can also be specified to control access to the data associated with published datasets.
+You can also specify further authentication methods to control access to the data associated with published datasets.

 This security level determines which end-users of the apps will have access to the data represented by the exposed dataset.
 For further information, see the [Security](/refguide/published-odata-services/#security) section in *Published OData Services*.